Yitro. Can we Curb our Desires?

-But CAN WE CONTROL OUR THOUGHTS?
+But can we control our impulses, our thoughts?
 Desire is something that wells up.
 Is it in our control?
 Ibn Ezra thinks we can:

 Many people are surprised by this commandment: How is it possible for a person not to desire in his heart something beautiful, once the thing is attractive in his eyes?

 Now let me offer you a parable: A village man who has a normal social sense, when he sees the beautiful daughter of the king, will not covet in his heart the opportunity to sleep with her, for he knows that this is not possible.
 Do not imagine that this village person is like a crazy person who desires to have wings like a bird to fly in the sky, as if such a thing were possible.

 This is akin to how a man does not desire to be sexually intimate with his mother, even if she is beautiful, since he was trained from his youth to know that she is forbidden to him.

 … For this reason, a wise person will not be jealous and will not covet.
 Since he knows that God has forbidden his neighbor’s wife to him, thus she is more elevated in his eyes than the princess in the eyes of the peasant.
 And so he is satisfied with his portion and does not allow his heart to crave and desire something that is not his.